 First light at Bosque del Apache National Wildlife Refuge in New Mexico.
 Established in November 22, 1939, the refuge has provided a critical stopover and wintering spot for thousands of sandhill cranes, geese and other waterfowl for 75 years.
 Bosque del Apache's sandhill crane population has multiplied from 18 birds in the 1840s to more than 20,000 birds today.
 Photo by Kim Hang Dessoliers (www.sharetheexperience.org).

-Thank you Mr. Chairman, Senator Murkowski and members of the committee.
+Thank you Chairman Boxer, Senator Inhofe and members of the committee.
 I am honored to be here with you today as President Obama's nominee for Assistant Secretary for Fish and Wildlife and Parks.
-Later in the week I will also appear before the Senate Environment and Public Works Committee.
+Earlier this week I also appeared before the Senate Energy & Natural Resources Committee.

 I am joined here today by my wife Beth, and I would like to thank her for all of her love and support over many years.
 Not able to be here today, but with us in spirit, are our three daughters, Lauren, Annie and Callie.

 Like each of you, I have a deep commitment to public service and consider it a privilege to have the opportunity, if confirmed, to return to government service.
 As I will briefly describe in a few moments, I have had the opportunity during my career to serve in both state and federal government, and these experiences have been the highlights of my professional life.